Backward Traceability in Functional Safety Requirements

 Overheat shutdown test T-22 Shutdown threshold (SW-88) SW-88 Prevent overheating

-Result: Every detailed item is justified; orphan items are detected and blocked until a valid parent link is established or the item is removed.
+Result: Every detailed item is justified.
+Orphan items are detected and blocked until a valid parent link is established or the item is removed.

 Quality criteria

-• No floating requirements: every item has exactly one approved parent (or documented many-to-one with rationale).
+• No floating requirements: Every item has exactly one approved parent (or documented many-to-one with rationale).

-• Unambiguous IDs: parent and child references use stable, unique identifiers.
+• Unambiguous IDs: Parent and child references use stable, unique identifiers.

-• Freshness: trace links are updated promptly after changes; orphan reports show zero unresolved items.
+• Freshness: Trace links are updated promptly after changes; orphan reports show zero unresolved items.

 Common pitfalls